zalando/zalando-howto-open-source/README.md

     - clarifies if it's still in early development/a prototype
 - you respond promptly (within 72 hours) to PRs, issues, and queries

-####/zalando-zincubator: For the Open-Source, But Not "Truly Open Source"
+####The Zincubator: For the Open-Source, But Not "Truly Open Source"
 Projects that aren't "truly open source":
 - are dependent on our systems
 - are dependent on other Zalando open-source projects that haven't been widely adopted